 Contact Hentys Lawyers Today

 Yes?
-Give the team at Hentys Lawyers a call and we will help you determine whether you are an eligible person.
+Give the team at Hentys Lawyers a call, and we will help you determine whether you are an eligible person.
 We will assist you with making an application within imposed time limits.
-An application has to be made six months from the grant of probate or letters of administration unless time is extended.[8]
+An application must be made within 6 months of the grant of probate or letters of administration, unless the time is extended.[8]
 We will also help determine whether the basic conditions have been met.
 This is whether the deceased had a moral duty to make you provision at the time of death and whether the Will or intestacy provision failed to make adequate provision for proper maintenance and support.
 From here we can launch proceedings.

 Never hesitate to make that initial inquiry…and with our free advice promise, you have nothing to lose.
 Contact Hentys today!